Chuckatuck Agricultural Club

 After serving as president of the Junto Woman’s Club and 1st Vice President of the Southside District, Mrs. Jennifer Bradshaw became President of the Southside District for the 1988-1990 administration.
 Our club continues to support the district and state federation by supporting the projects of each.
 We always have representation at the district and state meetings.

 The Junto Woman’s Club continues to enjoy successful years.
-Of our sixty-three members, each one serves in a Department and participates fully with our three major fundraisers.
-In the past year our Fashion Show/Luncheon in both the spring and the fall raised approximately $2800.
+Of our sixty-three members, each one serves in a Department and participates fully in our three major fundraisers.
+In the past year, our Fashion Show/Luncheon in both the spring and the fall raised approximately $2800.
 The Second Annual Spring Fling raised an additional $2800 to fund the Junto Education Scholarship which is given to a senior from the two high schools in our immediate area, Meals on Wheels donation of $500, donations to two local Fire Departments, two Girl Scout troops, the new Suffolk Center for Cultural Arts and the Suffolk Red Cross.
 This allows us to support the state projects and other needy organizations as well.

 The Spring Fling was held at a member’s home which was selected for its historical significance and interest to the community.
 This provided another opportunity for several members to display their artistic talents and to earn money for the club’s charities.
 It was a marked success.
 The annual club Arts & Crafts Show has grown in scope each year as it displays the extent of our talented members.

 The annual Christmas Tea, which is sponsored by the board, is an opportunity for the club to showcase our organization and invite prospective members to hear holiday music and enjoy delicious refreshments.
 Once again, our club sponsored a family for Christmas.
-Members donated over $500 to buy gifts, clothing and food for a family selected by the Salvation Army.
+Members donated over $500 to buy gifts, clothing, and food for a family selected by the Salvation Army.
 Dolls and toy bears are dressed by our members for the Salvation Army each year.

-Our programs ranged from talks on safety, conservation and civic affairs to one program by a retired college professor discussing his first book which was published when he was in college.
+Our programs ranged from talks on safety, conservation, and civic affairs to one program by a retired college professor discussing his first book which was published when he was in college.
 Our club continues its involvement with several projects.
 We continue to supply volunteers to the Chuckatuck Library.
 We grant requests for items for the elementary schools.
 Soup labels and used printer cartridges are collected and donated to an elementary school in the area.
 The Junto Book Club has an active coterie of eighteen members who conduct programs each month with speakers and book reviews The Junto Bridge Club is another area of interest where members may join and benefit from an experienced teacher, one of our members.
 This group of twenty-one members meets twice a month.
-In addition to contributing money to the Suffolk Meals on Wheels organization, we have a team of members that deliver meals to recipients every Thursday.
-Twice in the past year we had a shower for the Genieve Shelter, a home for abused women and children.
+In addition to contributing money to the Suffolk Meals on Wheels organization, we have a team of members who deliver meals to recipients every Thursday.
+Twice in the past year, we had a shower for the Genieve Shelter, a home for abused women and children.
 Member donated non-perishable foods, paper products, and toilet articles and used cell phones.
 We also supported the shelter monetarily.

 The above information was provided by Mrs. Jennifer Bradshaw.